 - To approve, require modifications to secure approval, or disapprove all human subjects research activities overseen and conducted under the auspices of VARI, including exempt research activities under 45 CFR 46.104 of the revised Common Rule for which limited IRB review is a condition of exemption (under 45 CFR 46.104(d)(2)(iii), (d)(3)(i)(C), and (d)(7), and (8)); - To require that informed consent be obtained and documented in accordance with regulatory requirements unless the criteria for the waiver or alteration of such requirements has been satisfied and approved by the IRB.
-The IRB may require that information, in addition to that specifically mentioned in the regulations, be given to the subjects when in the IRB's judgment the information would meaningfully add to the protection of the rights and welfare of subjects; - For research subject to the revised Common Rule (2018 requirements): To conduct continuing review of research requiring review by the convened IRB at intervals appropriate to the degree of risk of the research, but not less than once per year, except as described in Section 4.10; - When research is subject to other regulations (e.g., pre-2018 Common Rule, FDA) or requirements (e.g., grant or contract terms) that require continuing review, the IRB will conduct continuing review of research at intervals appropriate to the degree of risk of the research, but not less than once per year; - To suspend or terminate approval of research not being conducted in accordance with the IRB's requirements or that has been associated with unexpected serious harm to subjects; - To observe, or have a third party observe, the consent process; and - To observe, or have a third party observe, the conduct of the research.
+The IRB may require that information, in addition to that specifically mentioned in the regulations, be given to the subjects when in the IRB's judgment the information would meaningfully add to the protection of the rights and welfare of subjects; - For research subject to the revised Common Rule (2018 requirements): To conduct continuing review of research requiring review by the convened IRB at intervals appropriate to the degree of risk of the research, but not less than once per year, except as described in Section 4.10; - When research is subject to other regulations (e.g., pre-2018 Common Rule, FDA) or requirements (e.g., grant or contract terms) that require continuing review, the IRB will conduct continuing review of research at intervals appropriate to the degree of risk of the research, but not less than once per year; - To suspend or terminate approval of research not being conducted in accordance with the IRB's requirements or that has been associated with unexpected serious harm to subjects; - To observe, or have a third party observe, the consent process: - To observe, or have a third party observe, the conduct of the research; - To determine whether data or specimens gathered without IRB approval or in association with serious or continuing noncompliance may be published or used for research purposes; and - To oversee the conduct of human subjects research that qualifies for exempt status and to take action as needed to ensure the protection of human subjects and the integrity of the research.